Houghton, Hampshire: Demographics

-Architecture
+Landmarks

-The architecture of the village is mainly Hampshire rural vernacular, with some timber-frame and thatch, as well as much brick and slate.
-There are nearly 50 listed buildings in the village, which include North Houghton Manor, Houghton Lodge, Houghton Manor House, All Saints Church, The Old Rectory, Bossington Mill, and Bossington House, as well as many smaller houses, the oldest of which dates back to the fifteenth century.
-Nearly a fifth of the houses in the village are listed, and most of the village falls within a Conservation Area, designated in 1990.
+The village's architecture primarily reflects the Hampshire rural vernacular, featuring a mix of timber-frame and thatch alongside brick and slate.
+Nearly 50 buildings in the village are listed, including North Houghton Manor, Houghton Lodge, Houghton Manor House, All Saints Church, the Old Rectory, Bossington Mill, and Bossington House.
+Many smaller residences also carry this designation, the oldest of which dates back to the fifteenth century.
+Approximately a fifth of the village's houses are listed, and most of the village falls within a Conservation Area designated in 1990.

+Houghton Lodge is an example of the rare 'cottage ornée' style, of the late eighteenth century.
+The village also has an ancient church, All Saints, where services run on a weekly basis (with more at the tiny St James's church Bossington, set in open fields just to the south of the village.)

 Amenities

-A number of public footpaths intersect in Houghton, including the Test Way and the Clarendon Way, which crosses the River Test at the lovely spreading footbridge known locally as 'Sheep Bridge', a beautiful spot much frequented by swans and ducks and visited by the occasional egret.
-However, there is no public right of access to the river bank or the river itself.
+Several public footpaths intersect in Houghton, including the Test Way and the Clarendon Way.
+The latter crosses the River Test at the 'Sheep Bridge', a beautiful spot much frequented by swans and ducks and visited by the occasional egret.
+While these paths offer scenic views, there is no public right of access to the riverbank or the water itself.
 The spring-fed River Test is clear and teems with trout and grayling.
 Most of the fishing in and around the village is owned by the Houghton Lodge estate, the Bossington estate, or the exclusive Houghton Club, founded in 1822 and the oldest fishing club in England.

-The village has a pub, The Boot Inn, with a garden running down to the banks of the River Test.
+The village has a pub, the Boot Inn, with a garden running down to the banks of the River Test.
 There is no village shop or school.

-Houghton has a village hall, used for functions such as the annual village Harvest Supper.
+Houghton has a village hall, used for functions such as the annual village harvest supper.
 There is a small recreation ground next to the hall.